developer-onizuka/nvidia-docker_VirtualMachine/README.md

 !!!
 Don't use --gpus option in this step.
 With gpus option, it will be failed!!!

-# 6. Log into ubuntu:20.04 images and install driver
+# 6. Log into ubuntu:20.04 images and install driver on Container Machine
 You might be asked Kyeboard Layout.
 My case was 6(Asia) --> 79(Tokyo) --> 55(Japanese) --> 1(Japanese).

 Finally, You will see the Error message like below.
 This is because container didi not run with the option of "--gpus all".